sst/sst/packages/sst/README.md

 })
 ```
 - If you're using function binding need to make sure `../.sst/types` is listed in the `include` array in `services/tsconfig.json`
+- If you were using `@serverless-stack/static-site-env` for your frontend, it can be replaced with the `sst env <command>` command
 - Enjoy maybe?

 ## New Projects